ShunSakurai/asana-navigator/README.md

 - Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/asana-navigator/ckfdnhplhmbingcopckooenamecdckne)
 - You can also `git clone` this repository and load the folder to Google Chrome to install it as a developer
 - The features are automatically enabled when you are on an Asana task page.
-Please reload the Asana task page if this doesn't work just after installation or update.
+Please reload the Asana task page if this extension doesn't work well.
 - Options are accessible by clicking the icon on the toolbar or by going to [chrome://extensions](chrome://extensions) > Asana Navigator > Details > Extension options

 ## Special thanks